gergelyhornyak/namizu/docs/Documentation.md

 ## Overview

-naMizu is a dynamic event-based polling application, where users interact through various events like DailyPolls, SideQuests, and Story-based adventures.
-It supports rich customization, anonymity, and
+naMizu is a dynamic event-based polling application, where users interact through various events like daily polls, sidequests, and story-based adventures.
+It supports rich customization.

-Tech Stack: Flask · Jinja · Python3 · CSS · Bootstrap

 Backup Policy: Daily backup to a private GitHub repository